Skip to main content

 brv query <QUERY>Query information from the context treebrv query "How is auth implemented?"

-Note: Commands like login, logout, init, push, pull, space, connectors, reset, and new are only available as slash commands in REPL mode.
+Note: Commands logout, space, connector, provider, model, reset, and new are only available as slash commands in REPL mode.
 Run brv to start REPL mode.

 Command Details